 Judgment says they are wicked and deserve the mess they will now have to figure out for themselves.

-Mercy says like Jesus said to the disciples overlooking the multitudes with a small child’s lunch… “You feed them.”
+Mercy says like Jesus said to the disciples overlooking the hungry multitudes “You feed them.”

-Judgment says with all of its accusing fears why we shouldn’t help those who won’t help themselves.
+Judgment says with all of its accusing why we shouldn’t help those who won’t help themselves.

-Mercy comes in singing a song of love, understanding, empathy and compassion comforting the lost the way a Mother would sing a crying child to sleep.
+Mercy comes in singing a song of love, empathy, and compassion, comforting the lost…

 “God blesses those who are merciful, for they will be shown mercy.” ~ Matthew 5:7